 So, the lesson I’ve learned is that no matter how much tech we bring to the table or how much data we analyze, the human element can never really be overlooked or replaced.
 Instead, we need to augment and optimize what we’ve got for greater and greater efficiency.

-So instead of trying to marginalize they guy in the basement, maybe we should embrace him, and give him the tools to get his job done.
+So instead of trying to marginalize the onsite facilities person/team, maybe we should embrace them, and give them the tools to get their job done.